 Why is it that being a working parent can often feel like a constant race against time.
 Rushing to get to the office, rushing to get to the nursery, or if you’re lucky enough school gates, rushing to get back to the laptop once the kids are in bed….the list goes on.
-This was certainly the experience of Digital Mum Michelle Chandler who recently graduated from our Social Media Marketing; Associate Programme.
+This was certainly the experience of Digital Mum Michelle Chandler who recently graduated from our Advanced Diploma in Social Media Marketing.
 In this blog she shares her transformation from senior marketing manager at Asda to freelance social media superstar…

 “As I carried my screaming toddler, Tom, now 5, to the school gate to drop off his big sister, Lucy, now 7, at breakfast club, him screaming and kicking, me worrying about the meeting I was going to be late for (again), I knew something had to change.

 I enjoyed my job as Senior Online & Marketing Manager for Asda - heading up a team of 15 Digital Marketers and managing the online marketing for Ambient Grocery - and my boss had tried her best to accommodate my requests for flexible working.
 But the juggling act of holding down a senior leadership role in a large corporation, as well as having full responsibility for managing all the childcare and the household, was just becoming too stressful.
 With Tom due to start school, it seemed like a good time to re-evaluate my work/life balance, and to look for a job which fitted better around school hours.